tvtaerum/cGANs_housekeeping/README.md

 Jeff Brownlee provides a brilliant example of how to vectorize from one face to another face.
 In addition to what Brownlee had done, we vectorize two generated faces and then, for the same 100-dimensional space, "add" the predictiver value of the features through embedding as described in section 5.

 ![vectorized range of faces](images/4X10VectorizedRangeOfFaces.png) Going from left to right, we see the face on the left morphing into the face on the right.
 When we compare each row, we see the four features described in section 5.
-The only difference between each row are due to the predictive power of the embeddings.
+The only difference between each row are due to the predictive power of the embeddings/labels.
 Of particular interest is comparing the second row (embedded value 1: attractive male) with the third row (embedded value 2: attractive female with high cheek bones).
-Everything except the embedding is identical.
+Everything except the embedding/label is identical.

 From an analytical perspective, comparing rows 3 and 4 (embedded value 2: attractive female with high cheek bones versus embedded value 3: attractive female with large lips) provides insight into what feature selection and embedding means.
 While the persons identifying features may believe they are only looking at a feature, such as the size of lips, the analytical process of cGans actually identifies what is uniquely different in comparing rows three and four.